 - Posters and wall art (EU): €4.99 first / €1.45 each additional

-UK rates run slightly cheaper for single items (£3.99 starting on shirts) but lose the per-add-on advantage.
-EFTA rates are significantly higher — Printful publishes a separate EFTA States rate table that starts around €9.99 for a single shirt, more than double the intra-EU rate.
+UK rates run slightly cheaper for single items but lose the per-add-on advantage.
+EFTA rates are significantly higher — Printful publishes a separate EFTA States rate table that runs well above the intra-EU baseline.
+Express shipping carries a meaningful premium over standard rates; check Printful's shipping page for the current express surcharge by destination.

 The UK and EFTA customs traps